TimonPost/laminar/docs/md_book/src/reliability/reliability.md

 Basically, this is almost TCP without ordering of packets.

 ## Reliable Ordered
-Reliable Ordered; All packets will be sent and received, with order.
+Reliable Unordered: All packets will be sent and received, but in the order in which they arrived.

 *Details*